The CGP is an open competitive application process.

 OMI understands that changes may occur.
 However, it is essential that any changes to the project activities, timelines or budget are negotiated with OMI before they are actioned.
 A formal variation to the grant agreement may be required to reflect the changes.

-Written requests for a project or budget variation can be made through an OMI Grants Officer at
+Written requests for a project or budget variation can be made through the OMI Grants Administrator at

 All successful grant recipients are required to provide a project report, including a Certified Financial Statement, within 60 days of completion of the project.
 The project report should be accompanied by copies of project photos, promotional materials and media coverage.